 Terrorist organisations appear to have a ready supply of recruits, even though it can involve violence so unspeakable that most people would be unable to bring themselves to commit it.
-It is worth asking what attracts individuals to terrorism, and one persuasive answer is that they gain “adventure, excitement, celebrity in local communities… belonging… and comradeship”.
+John Gray’s article, Excitement, hatred and belonging: why terrorists do it, offers an explanation of what attracts individuals to terrorism: they gain “adventure, excitement, celebrity in local communities… belonging… and comradeship”.
 This is appealing to disempowered people with a strong sense of grievance.
-Death in action can be seen as a badge of honour, so terrorists tend to be unafraid of law-enforcement (184.108.40.206).
+And death in action can be seen as a badge of honour, so terrorists tend to be unafraid of law-enforcement (184.108.40.206).